aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/ai-copilot/_index.md

 await summaryCopilot.SaveSummaryAsync("outputPath");
 ```

-**OpenAIChatCopilot** is an AI copilot designed for chat interactions with documents.
+**OpenAI Chat** is an AI copilot designed for chat interactions with documents.
 It facilitates generating responses to user queries and managing context.
 Users can configure the copilot options, such as the model, temperature, number of tokens, model instructions, document attachments, and others.
 The copilot can provide responses to single or multiple queries, save responses in various formats, save and delete the context.

 The provided code demonstrates the creation of an OpenAI client, configuration of ChatCopilot options, and usage of the ChatCopilot to interact with user queries and manage context.